How To Install a Picket Fence - Timber Garden Fencing

 How much fencing is required?

-Picket Fencing can either be bought in 1.8m panels, or you can buy the individual pales and fence rails to put together yourself.
+Garden Picket Fencing can either be bought in 1.8m fence panels, or you can buy the individual picket pales and fence rails to put together yourself.
 If you would like to put it together using ready made panels, just divide the distance you would like to cover by 1.8m.
-Panels can be cut to size if required.
-If you are using individual picket pales, then you will need to decide how much gap you would like to leave between each pale.
-Our pickets are 75mm in width and the most common choice is to leave a 75mm gap between each one.
+Garden Panels can be cut to size if required.
+If you are using individual picket pales, then you will need to decide how much gap you would like to leave between each picket pale.
+Our wooden pickets are 75mm in width and the most common choice is to leave a 75mm gap between each one.
 Therefore if you take the total distance in cm and divide by 15, that will give you the amount of pales you require.
-Fence rails are usually in 1.8m lengths and you will require 2 rails per panel.
+Timber fence rails are usually in 1.8m lengths and you will require 2 rails per panel.